Keeping it together: Brand hierarchy for higher education

 In an institution as variegated as an HEI there will also be activities that are not appropriate to identify as the university (we will look at some of these in due course).
 In these situations the value of an endorsement strategy cannot be overstated.
 There will likely be numerous situations in which a fully or partially owned initiative needs to be identified as coming from, or belonging to, the university, without being seen to be it.

-The simplicity and diversity of a university’s offer is best expressed through a single logo which will identify every part of the academy
+The simplicity and diversity of a university’s offer is best expressed through a single logo which will identify every part of the academy and administration.

 Ideally there should be two types of endorsement: one which uses the university’s logo to show the provenance of an entity whose branding looks completely different, and an explanatory type-only version for entities which use elements of the university’s branding (for instance, the symbol in conjunction with a different name).